ietf/tao/Tao.md

 3.7 Terminal Room

-Every meeting the NOC provides unfettered Internet access for the meeting attendees.
+Every meeting the NOC provides Internet access for the meeting attendees.
 In general, wireless connectivity is excellent in all the meeting rooms and most common areas, and the wired connectivity is provided in the terminal room.
 The people and companies that donate their equipment, services, and time are to be heartily congratulated and thanked.

 Although preparation far in advance of the meeting is encouraged, there may be some unavoidable "last minute" things that can be accomplished in the terminal room.
 It may also be useful to people who need to make trip reports or status reports while things are still fresh in their minds.